CISSP concentrations: How ISSAP, ISSMP & ISSEP have changed

 Step 4: Endorsement

-After passing the exam, you will need to go through the endorsement process once more (the same as when you earned your CISSP certification).
+After passing the exam, you will need to go through the endorsement process.
 You have nine months from the date of passing your exam to complete your endorsement.
-The endorsement requires a signing off by an ISC2 certified professional who is an active member.
+The endorsement requires a sign-off by an ISC2-certified professional who is an active member.

 After the endorsement approval, you'll pay a single annual maintenance fee (AMF).
 ISC2 uses these fees to support the costs of maintaining certifications.
 The cost is $125, and it's due annually.
 It's one cost, no matter the number of certifications you earn.